arturopala/make-it-g8/README.md

 ## Usage

+### Consider installing the tool with coursier

+    cs install --contrib make-it-g8

 ### Run the tool locally in an interactive mode

+Run after installation using:

+    make-it-g8

-Using coursier:
+or launch using coursier:

     cs launch com.github.arturopala:make-it-g8_2.12:1.14.0 -- --interactive

-or using script:
+or run using local clone of the repository:

     wget https://raw.githubusercontent.com/arturopala/make-it-g8/master/make-it-g8.sh
     chmod u+x make-it-g8.sh